redis-stack/redis-stack-docs/docs/stack/get-started/tutorials/stack-spring.md

 ![SwaggerUI](../images/023_stack_spring.png "SwaggerUI")

-As expected, we should get two hits; Scarlett Johansen and Elizabeth Olsen, both with addresses in Nee York:
+As expected, we should get two hits; Scarlett Johansson and Elizabeth Olsen, both with addresses in Nee York:

 ![SwaggerUI](../images/024_stack_spring.png "SwaggerUI")